JerryBlack/buildKstarsNightlyFromGit/README.md

 The script has a variable set to disable Build Testing: `build_testing=-DBUILD_TESTING=OFF`

-You have to change the file extension to .sh and chmod +x this shell script to make it executable.
+*You have to change the file extension* to .sh and chmod +x this shell script to make it executable.

-You may want to change the `jobs` parameter from the default`-j3` option setting the number of concurrent compiles depending on your machine.
+You may want to change the `jobs` variable from the default`-j3` value, setting the number of concurrent compiles depending on your machine.

 There may be errors, as I'm not a proficient scripter, so this is not optimal, or informed.
 Having said that, it does appear to build an up-to-date working version.
 This script will break when the consituent packages change their library pre-requisites.